 Read all safety and operating information provided here and in the manufacturer's manual before attempting to activate the water heater.
+Know which type of Water Heater is installed in your RV.
 The water heater is designed to heat water quickly and efficiently.
 It's temperature is preset by the manufacturer.
+Your RV's water heater is turned ON & OFF on the Monitor Panel.

 NEVER operate the Water Heater while empty.
 This can result in damage to the tank and/or controls that is NOT covered under the warranty.

-- CHECK that the Water Heater is filled with water before use. - ALWAYS open both the hot and cold water faucets when filling the fresh water tank to allow air pockets to be forced out of the water heater.
+- CHECK that the Water Heater is filled with water before use; - ALWAYS open both the hot and cold water faucets when filling the fresh water tank to allow air pockets to be forced out of the water heater.